Policy Activities & Issues

 NECEC works in the six New England states and New York to advance clean energy policies and programs that create business opportunities for NECEC members and the industry at large.
 With state coordinators or partner organizations in Connecticut, New Hampshire (NHSEA and NHCTC), Maine (E2Tech), Massachusetts, Rhode Island and Vermont (REV), NECEC is actively developing and influencing energy policy that helps clean energy businesses grow.

-- Clean Energy Financing (PACE/Green Banks)
+- Innovative Clean Energy Financing (PACE/Green Banks)

-- Distributed Generation
+- Distributed Generation (Incentives, Interconnection, Regulation)

-- Energy Efficiency Standards and Delivery Models
+- Energy Efficiency and Demand Response

 - Net Metering

-- Renewable Portfolio Standards Class Issues
+- Renewable Portfolio Standards

-Each spring, NECEC hosts Clean Energy Days in the region's state capitols in which NECEC arranges meetings and briefings between NECEC member executives and state lawmakers and administration officials.
+Each spring, NECEC hosts Clean Energy Days in the region's state capitals in which NECEC arranges meetings and briefings between NECEC member executives and state lawmakers and administration officials.
 If your company is interested in exhibiting at one of NECEC's Clean Energy Days, contact NECEC Policy Analyst Jamie Dickerson.